AstarNetwork/astar-docs-v3/docs/about/glossary.md

  An Ethereum format address for Substrate-based blockchains.

  ### HRMP
  Short for Horizontal Relay-routed Message Passing.
-A precursor to the complete XCMP implementation, that mimics the same interface and semantics of XCMP.
+A precursor to the complete XCMP implementation that mimics the same interface and semantics of XCMP.
 The plan is to retire HRMP once the implementation of XCMP is complete.

  ### Ink!
  An embedded domain-specific language (eDSL) for writing smart contracts based on Rust.